 About 11 percent of graduate students live in university housing.
 Cornell's graduate and professional student residences offer many opportunities that off-campus housing may not.
 The multinational graduate school communities are in close proximity to campus facilities, libraries, and classrooms.

-The two larger residences each have a community center with television rooms, a service center, study and meeting rooms, laundry areas, vending machines, and recreational facilities.
+The largest residence, Hasbrouck Apartments, has a community center with television rooms, a service center, study and meeting rooms, laundry areas, vending machines, and recreational facilities.
 Living arrangements are available to accommodate single students and students with families.
 Please note that the Maplewood Park Complex is scheduled to close permanently for redevelopment on June 30, 2016.
 For housing resource information for the 2016-2017 academic year please contact email@example.com.

 The Housing Office assigns housing on a first-come, first-served basis, so place your request early.
 Learn more.

 Most of Cornell's graduate students live in the Ithaca area in residences that are not university-owned.
 Many areas around the Cornell campus are within walking distance, so owning a car may not be a necessity; however, the hills in Ithaca can make walking to and from certain areas difficult at times.
 Not having a car can also restrict access to shopping and other area services.
 Although the Ithaca area does have public transportation and CarShare, service is limited in certain areas and on weekends.

 As with on-campus housing, it is better to look for off-campus housing early.
 Available housing includes apartment complexes, multiple-unit houses, single-unit houses, room rentals, mobile homes, lake houses, and cooperative living units.
 Ithaca's neighborhoods and the surrounding region have distinct characteristics that are best investigated in person.
-The descriptions below are meant to help guide your search.
-Learn more...
+Learn more.

 East Hill and Belle Sherman

 Located just east of Collegetown, this residential area is a mix of family homes and a few apartment complexes.
 This neighborhoods tends to be quieter, and is within walking distance of the shops, grocery stores, and other services of East Hill Plaza, Judd Falls Plaza, and Collegetown.
 (A 15-minute mostly level walk to campus.)

 Downtown and Fall Creek